Munz1211-Project/DISCORD-JS-V14-TEMPLATE/README.md

 # DISCORD-JS-V13-TEMPLATE

 > A Discord bot template using discord.js v13 and Javascript.
+No with Slash command

 ## Requirements